patrick-michelberger/learning-tensorflow/README.md

 # Learning TensorFlow

-It repository provides code, exercises for learning TensorFlow and is meant to serve as a personal learning tool.
+This repository provides code and exercises for learning TensorFlow and is meant to serve as a personal learning tool.

 ## Overview